 The Goreme National Park and the Rock Sites of Cappadocia is a UNESCO World Heritage Site and is made up of seven parts:

-Goreme Open Air Museum: Goreme National Park is a 39 square mile area that includes the Goreme Open Air Museum, Cappadocia’s main attraction.
-The museum is a monastic complex made up of churches, dwellings, rectories, and one of the earliest places for religious education.
+- Goreme Open Air Museum: Goreme National Park is a 39-square-mile area that includes the Goreme Open Air Museum, Cappadocia’s main attraction.
+The museum is a monastic complex made up of churches, dwellings, and rectories, and one of the earliest places for religious education.
 It’s about a 15-minute walk from Goreme.

-5. Understand the Highlights and Differences Between the Red, Blue, and Green Tours in Cappadocia
+5. Differences Between Red, Blue, and Green Tours

 Below is an easy guide to understanding the highlights and differences between the red, blue, and green tours in Cappadocia.
 The route may change based on unforeseen circumstances.
 However, these are the main stops along the way.
 There is some overlap between the tours.
 With the knowledge below, you can do it yourself!